benjbuch/octo_waffle/part_01-basic_interactions.md

 If a sequence of operations has to be repeatedly performed, it can be very effective to evoke this sequence of operations using a single
 command: A function.
-If you make the return value of the function dependend on the arguments that the function was called with, your code will gain enormously in power, convenience and elegance.
+In doing so, your code will gain enormously in power, convenience and elegance.

 A function is created with `function(...) {...}`.
 As every R object, functions can be assigned to a symbol for future reference.
 The